PeterHuynh/PeterHuynh/README.md

-Hi I am Peter.H Interested in SRE and Full Stack Web Development.
+Hi, I am Peter.H experienced in DevOps and SRE.